PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Dataset

-The annotation procedure in \citet{smock2022pubtables} specifies how to annotate single-part tables using PubMed source documents, but not multi-part.
-To produce annotations for multi-part tables, we leverage the table detection model trained on PubTables-1M from that work.
-We run this model on a sample of millions of PubMed articles not included in PubTables-1M to detect individual table parts.
-To determine whether these parts combine into a multi-part table, we concatenate the text extracted from different combinations of contiguous table parts, and use the PDF-XML matching procedure detailed in \citet{smock2022pubtables} to measure the quality of the match.
-We set a very strict threshold to declare a match of 0.02 edit distance between the text extracted from the table parts in the PDF document and the table in the XML document.
+In this section, we provide additional details about the automated annotation procedure for multi-part tables.
+The procedure is identical to the annotation procedure described in \cref{sec:pubtables_v2}, but with one additional step for generating candidate PDF tables.
+To locate candidate multi-part tables in PubMed articles, we leverage the published table detection model trained on PubTables-1M \cite{smock2021tabletransformer}.
+We run this model on over a million PubMed articles that were not included in PubTables-1M, to detect individual table parts.
+To determine whether these parts combine into a multi-part table, we concatenate the text extracted from table parts across contiguous pages, and use the PDF-XML matching procedure detailed in \cref{sec:quality_control} to measure the quality of the match with author-annotated HTML tables for that document.
+The criterion for a table match is the same as in \cref{sec:quality_control}.
+For including an entire document in this collection, all tables in the XML/HTML annotation must be matched in the PDF and at least one of these must be a multi-part table.

-We only include a document in the annotations if: 1) every table listed in that document's XML is matched with a table in the PDF document using the procedure described above, and 2) at least one of the matched tables is a multi-part table.

-Note that the other two collections in PubTables-v2 focus exclusively on single-part tables and contain significantly more tables in total, as detailed in \cref{tab:pubtables-v2_breakdown}.